If you are homeless or think you will become homeless contact us by:

 On this page

-From 3 April 2018 the Homeless Reduction Act 2017 (HRA) has come into force.
-This act places a duty on us to offer more support to a wider range of households, and to intervene earlier.
+The Homelessness Reduction Act 2017 (HRA) places a duty on us to offer more support to a wider range of households, and to intervene earlier.

 The HRA adds two new duties: